A Possible Idle RZ Theory By Time

 This guide is currently undergoing change.
 Keep in mind, strategies may change.

-Feel free to use the glossary as needed.
+Feel free to use the glossary or extensions as needed.

 Originally From [LONG POST] A Possible Idle RZ Theory By Time - Evaluating the Effect of Time for Implementing Black Hole on RZ CT Progression